vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 resolver id + resolver-specific value
 ```

 The key is the durable identity of a collection.
-When more sources are loaded, the resolver may return a collection with the same key but more complete membership. `CollectionStore` uses the key to update the existing collection rather than creating a duplicate.
+When more sources are loaded, the resolver may return a collection with the same key but more complete membership. `SessionState` uses the key to update the existing collection rather than creating a duplicate.

 ### 13.5 Collection-dependent preparation

 Akao sequences and sample collections are scanned separately.
 After the resolver chooses the sample collections, export may need a collection-specific instrument set whose regions point at those chosen samples.

 `FormatModule::prepareCollection` receives the source store, current snapshot, and resolved collection.
 It returns transient instrument sets and diagnostics.
-Exporters consume those values directly; they never enter `AssetStore`, receive persistent IDs, or participate in collection rebuilding and stale removal.
+Exporters consume those values directly; they never enter `SessionState`, receive persistent IDs, or participate in collection rebuilding and stale removal.

 The remaining Akao debt is source rereading during preparation.
 Durable symbolic articulation data would let preparation operate only on snapshot values, but that is independent of the removed second asset lifecycle.